IAmBaut/ImgboardTools/README.md

 In this case with a (very modest) 3 changes per second.
 This can be much more or less.

 ![Distorted .webm example](https://gitlab.com/Baut/readme-images/-/raw/master/ImgboardTools/DistortionExample3PerSec.gif)

+## Installation for non programmers

+In this section it will be assumed that you have none of the required dependencies installed, are running windows 10 and have little to no knowledge of git.

+1. Installing Python: Python is the programming language this programm was written in.
+You can download it from [their official website](https://www.python.org/downloads/).
+Just download a version of Python 3.
+In the installation process there will be a checkbox named "add Python to Windows PATH" *make sure you check that*.

+2. Installing pip: Pip is a programm allowing for easier installation of Python dependencies.
+If your version of Python is older than 3.4 you already have it.

+3. Installing pillow: Pillow is a image modification library used by my code.
+Installing it is easy.
+First you open a command prompt (To do so, press `windows key + r` and enter cmd in the window.
+Alternatively you can search for "cmd" in your windows search when you just press the windows key once).
+A black window should appear.
+This is the command prompt.
+Type `pip install pillow` in this window and press enter.
+A bunch of text should appear and pillow should install.

+4. Executable dependencies: The program uses 3 (more like 2) external programs - ffmpeg (a very powerfull software that can do a lot of modifciations of video files), ffprobe (included in ffmpeg) and pngcrush (a command line utility that can easily edit png metadata).
+You have two ways you can install this: In any location by changing the windows PATH system variable (more involved, won't be explained here) and locally in the same directory as ImgboardTools.py (easier and thus the one explained here.)

+5. Download ffmpeg: For a non programmer you just want to download some executables (.exe files).
+Thankfully [gyan.dev](https://www.gyan.dev/ffmpeg/builds/) has these for easy downloading.
+A 7zip archive can be found here: [Download ffmpeg here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z).
+If this link doesn't work, visit the gyan.dev site or ffmpeg site directly and manually download this archive.
+Then extract it using 7zip or other programs that can extract .7z files.
+You only want the two files in the "bin" folder named `ffmpeg.exe` and `ffprobe.exe`.

+6. Download pngcrush: The site for pngcrush can be found [here] (https://pmt.sourceforge.io/pngcrush/).
+The download link can be found on sourceforge [here](https://sourceforge.net/projects/pmt/files/pngcrush-executables/).
+You want to choose the folder with the newest version number and click `pngcrush_X_X_X_w64.exe` if you have a 64 bit system and `pngcrush_X_X_X_w32.exe` if you have a 32 bit system.
+The Xes are version numbers.
+Rename your executable to just pngcrush.exe.

+7. Download this program: Almost done, now you need to download this program.
+If you are on github click the green button to the upper right with the download icon and the text "code".
+There click "Download ZIP".
+If you are on gitlab instead click on the download button without text (upper right) and choose your preferred archive type.
+If you don't know what that means, click "zip".
+After the ZIP file is downloaded, extract it and move the whole folder to wherever you want to program to exist.

+8. Move executables: Copy (or move/cut) the three executables (pngcrush.exe, ffmpeg.exe and ffprobe.exe) to the folder you extracted in step 7.
+It should be in the same location as "ImgboardTools.py" and "ImgboardTools - GUI edition.py".
+You can now start the program by clicking on "ImgboardTools - GUI edition.py".
+If you want to have a shortcut on your desktop, right click the GUI edition file and select "send to" and there "Desktop".
+You can rename this shortcut as you please.
+You can now open the program by clicking this icon.
+Files you created will appear in the folder you installed "ImgboardTools - GUI edition.py" in unless otherwise specified.

 ## Troubleshooting